Mitch McConnell: 1984

 In 1984, McConnell ran for the U.S. Senate against two-term Democratic incumbent Walter Dee Huddleston.
 The election race was not decided until the last returns came in, when McConnell won by 3,437 votes out of more than 1.2 million votes cast, just over 0.4%.
 McConnell was the only Republican Senate challenger to win that year, despite Ronald Reagan's landslide victory in the presidential election.

-McConnell was the first Republican to win a statewide election in Kentucky since 1968, and benefited from the popularity of President Ronald Reagan, up for re-election, who was supported by 60% of Kentucky voters in the same year.
+McConnell was the first Republican to win a statewide election in Kentucky since 1968, and benefited from the popularity of President Ronald Reagan, who was running for reelection in 1984 and was supported by 60% of Kentucky voters.

 1990

 In 1990, McConnell faced former Louisville Mayor Harvey I. Sloane, winning by 4.4%.

 1996

 In 1996, he defeated Steve Beshear by 12.6%, even as Bill Clinton narrowly carried the state.
 McConnell's campaign ran television ads warning voters to not "Get BeSheared" and included images of sheep being sheared.